juhofriman/json-to-csv-mapper/README.md

 // Should output
-1,male,Jack kerouac,"He's super interesting writer and ""boheme""" 2,male,Ernest Hemingway,"He wrote ""The Man and the Sea""" 3,female,Jane Austen,"was an English novelist whose works of romantic fiction"
+1,male,Jack,Kerouac,"He's super interesting writer and ""boheme""" 2,male,Ernest,Hemingway,"He wrote ""The Man and the Sea""" 3,female,Jane,Austen,"was an English novelist whose works of romantic fiction"

 // You can get header fields and use callback functions for formatting values (even nested values like in this case)
 // If you have date data you can use something like moment.js for formatting on those callbacks